airbrake/airbrake-js/README.md

 The Airbrake notifier makes it simple to ignore this chaff while still processing legitimate errors.
 Add filters to the notifier by providing filter functions to `addFilter`.

-`addReportFilter` accepts the entire report to be sent to Airbrake, and provides access to the `context`, `environment`, `params`, and `sessions` values submitted with the report, as well as the single-element `errors` array with its `backtrace` element and associated backtrace lines.
+`addFilter` accepts the entire error notice to be sent to Airbrake, and provides access to the `context`, `environment`, `params`, and `sessions` values submitted with the notice, as well as the single-element `errors` array with its `backtrace` element and associated backtrace lines.

-In addition, each filter accepts a continuation to invoke with a boolean indicating whether the report is admissible or not.
+The return value of the filter function determines whether or not the error notice will be submitted.
-  * If the continuation is invoked with a falsey value, the report will suppressed.
+  * If a falsey value is returned, the notice is suppressed.
-  * If the continuation is invoked with a truthy value, the report is admissible for submission.
+  * If a truthy value is returned, the notice may be admissible for submission.

+An error notice must pass all provided filters to be submitted.

-    // Here we suppress the report if the top-level `session` key
+    // Here we suppress the notice if the top-level `session` key
-    // indicates the user is logged in as an admin Airbrake.addFilter(function(report, allow) {
+    // indicates the user is logged in as an admin Airbrake.addFilter(function(notice) {
       // Suppress reports from admin sessions
-      allow(!session.admin);
+      return !notice.session.admin;
     });

 ### Custom reporters

-If you're interested in getting access to the information reported to Airbrake in your own code, you can register your own error reporter.
+If you're interested in inspecting the information reported to Airbrake in your own code, you can register your own error reporter.
 Note that reporters added this way may be executed out-of-order.

 In this example, reported errors are also logged to the console.

     <script>
-      Airbrake.addReporter(function(report) {
+      Airbrake.addReporter(function(notice) {
-        console.log(report);
+        console.log(notice);
       });
     </script>